9" Wide Septarian Nodule with Fossil Ammonite - Madagascar

 What an ammonite would have looked like while alive.

 The exact mechanism for how the cracks form in the concretions is a mystery.
-One possible mechanism is the dehydration of the clay-rich core of a concretion causing it to shrink and crack.
-Another is the cracks being due to the expansion of gases produced by the decay of organic matter within a concretion.
+One possible mechanism is the dehydration of the clay-rich core of a concretion, causing it to shrink and crack.
+The cracks could also be caused by gas expansion produced by the decaying organic matter within a concretion.
 Earthquakes have also been suggested as yet another mechanism.

 SOLD